Working with scikit-image

 As noted in the previous lesson scikit-image images are stored as NumPy arrays, so we can use array slicing to select rectangular areas of an image.
 Then, we can save the selection as a new image, change the pixels in the image, and so on.
 It is important to remember that coordinates are specified in (ry, cx) order and that colour values are specified in (r, g, b) order when doing these manipulations.

-Consider this image of HeLa cells, and suppose that we want to create a sub-image with just one of the cells.
+Consider our H&E image, and suppose we want to create a sub-image of just one of the tissue sections.

 Using matplotlib.pyplot.imshow